cocos/cocos-docs/en/components/audiosource.md

 #### Questions about autoplay

-Since Android, IOS mobile browsers and WeChat's own browser for a better user experience.
-It is specified that the audio is not played automatically, but needs to be handled separately if the auto-play effect is to be achieved.
-The user can create a global touch event for playing audio by
+Some mobile browsers or WebViews do not allow auto-playing of audio and users need to play the audio manually in a touch event.

 ```js
 cc.Class({